LLP" CPU burst mode - OC3D ...

 Laptops and handhelds get a more complicated story

-Microsoft has reportedly stated the feature won't significantly affect battery life or thermals on laptops and handheld PCs, because the bursts are so short.
+Microsoft claims the feature won't significantly affect battery life or thermals on laptops and handheld PCs, because the bursts are so short.
 That claim deserves some skepticism.
 Any automatic CPU frequency ramp-up will consume more power than doing nothing, even if only marginally.
 For handheld gaming PCs already fighting for every watt of battery life, even small increases add up over a long session.

 This matters especially given Windows 11's ongoing struggle against SteamOS on handhelds.
 Valve's operating system has consistently delivered better battery efficiency on devices like the Steam Deck, and that gap has been a real talking point in the PC handheld community.
 A feature that nudges power consumption upward, however slightly, isn't exactly the answer handheld users were hoping for.